rii-mango/JPEGLosslessDecoderJS/README.md

 ```

 ### Building
-See the [release folder](https://github.com/rii-mango/JPEGLosslessDecoderJS/tree/master/release) for the latest builds or build it yourself using:
 ```
 npm run build
 ```
-This will output lossless.js and lossless-min.js to build/.
+This will output lossless.js and lossless-min.js to build/

 ### Acknowledgments
 This decoder was originally written by Helmut Dersch for Java.
 I added support for selection values 2 through 7, contributed bug fixes and ported to JavaScript.